The Pope and AI

-This is not a polemic against the Pope’s pastoral concerns.
-Many of them are real.
-It is a polemic against the assumption — bone-deep in Western Christendom for nearly two millennia — that the cure for a beast system is a sanctified version of the same beast.
+So this is not a polemic against the Pope's pastoral concerns.
+Many of them are real, and some of them are good.
+It is a polemic against a deeper structural assumption — bone-deep in Western Christendom for nearly two millennia — that the cure for a beast system is a sanctified version of the same beast.
 It is not.
 It never was.
+And the place where the encyclical reveals that assumption is not in any claim to coercive power, which it carefully renounces, but in a single quiet sentence about who gets to order the plurality it praises.

 Pentecost Already Answered Babel

-Pentecost reverses Babel without undoing the scattering.
-The Spirit does not give one tongue back; it gives every tongue the capacity to hear God’s mighty works in its own language.
-The Parthians, Medes, Elamites, residents of Mesopotamia, Judea, Cappadocia — they all hear, each in their own dialect.
-The cure for Babel was never a bigger tower.
-It was distributed witness in plural tongues.
+Because Pentecost does not work that way.
+The Spirit does not give one tongue back, nor appoint a curator to keep the tongues from drifting into disorder.
+It gives every tongue the capacity to hear God's mighty works in its own language.
+Parthians, Medes, Elamites, residents of Mesopotamia and Cappadocia — they all hear, each in their own dialect, with no mediating center deciding which renderings are orderly.
+The scattering itself is sanctified.
+The cure for Babel was never a better-managed tower.
+It was distributed witness in plural tongues, ungoverned by any earthly see.

-This matters because the entire architecture of the late-modern world — global AI governance, international ethical frameworks, papal encyclicals on technology, transnational regulatory regimes — is structurally Babel-shaped, even when its intentions are Pentecost-shaped.
+The entire architecture of the late-modern world — global AI governance, international ethical frameworks, transnational regulatory regimes, and yes, papal encyclicals that reserve to the Church the task of keeping plurality "from disorder" — is structurally tempted to rebuild the center even when its intentions are Pentecostal.
 The tower keeps getting rebuilt.
 Sometimes by Silicon Valley.
 Sometimes by Brussels.
-Sometimes from a balcony in Rome.
+Sometimes, gently and sincerely, from a balcony in Rome.

 Acts 15 and the Path for the Nations

 The Jerusalem Council in Acts 15 is one of the most under-read documents in Christian thought.
-The question was not “how do we make the nations into Israel?”
-The question was: how do gentiles walk rightly before the God of Israel without being absorbed into Israel’s particular national-covenantal life?
+The question was not "how do we make the nations into Israel?"
+It was: how do gentiles walk rightly before the God of Israel without being absorbed into Israel's particular national-covenantal life?

-The New Testament belongs inside this frame.
+The New Testament belongs inside that frame.
 It is not an escape manual.
-It is the witness of Israel’s Messiah opening, for the nations, the path Acts 15 describes — a way of being human under God that does not require the abolition of difference, the centralization of authority, or submission to any earthly king who claims to mediate it.
+It is the witness of Israel's Messiah opening, for the nations, the path Acts 15 describes — a way of being human under God that does not require the abolition of difference, the centralization of authority, or submission to any earthly office that claims to mediate it.
+The encyclical's own instinct toward plurality (§25, §26) is closer to this than it knows; what it cannot quite do is let the plurality stand without a mediating center to order it.

-The Beast, the Earthly Religious Beast, and Their Long Marriage
+The Beast, the Religious Beast, and Their Long Marriage

 What the Lamb Actually Does

 The Lamb conquers by testimony.
-This is not pious decoration; it is the literal mechanic of Revelation 12: “they overcame him by the blood of the Lamb and by the word of their testimony, and they loved not their lives unto death.”
-The beast conquers by coercion — by force, by surveillance, by demanding that you bow to its image, by telling you which tools are forbidden and which thoughts are heretical.
-The Lamb conquers by witness: by people who refuse to bow, who speak truth, who do justice, who love mercy, who walk humbly, and who suffer well when suffering comes.
+This is not pious decoration; it is the literal mechanic of Revelation 12: they overcame him "by the blood of the Lamb and by the word of their testimony, and they loved not their lives unto death."
+The beast conquers by coercion — by force, by surveillance, by demanding you bow to its image.
+The Lamb conquers by witness: by people who refuse to bow, who speak truth, who do justice, love mercy, walk humbly, and suffer well when suffering comes.

-This is why the framing “AI is dangerous, therefore central authority must constrain it” is a beast-shaped solution to a beast-shaped problem.
-The danger of AI is real — concentration of power, manipulation, the eclipse of human judgment, autonomous weapons.
-But the answer is not a single global moral authority licensing which tools the nations may use.
+This is why "AI is dangerous, therefore a central moral authority must order how the nations use it" is a tower-shaped solution to a tower-shaped problem.
+The danger of AI is real, and the encyclical names it well — concentration of power, manipulation, the eclipse of human judgment, autonomous weapons.
+But the answer is not a single interpretive center licensing which plurality counts as orderly.
 The answer is distributed sovereignty: many witnesses, in many tongues, building things that embody justice and mercy, refusing to bow to whichever tower happens to be tallest this decade.

-Sovereignty through softwar — the slow accumulation of small acts of right ordering, in code, in community, in commerce, in worship — is precisely the Pentecost-shaped answer.
+Sovereignty through the slow accumulation of small acts of right ordering, in code, in community, in commerce, in worship — is precisely the Pentecost-shaped answer.
 It is plural.
 It is local.
 It is non-coercive.
-It grows like leaven and like a mustard seed, not like an empire.
+It grows like leaven and like a mustard seed, not like an empire and not like a synod of the great and the good.

 The Heavenly Jerusalem Comes Down

 Notice the direction.
 The New Jerusalem in Revelation 21 comes down.
 It is not built up by human towers.
-It is not constructed by encyclicals or by AI labs or by global governance regimes.
+The encyclical itself sees this — it cites the city descending from God as a gift for all humanity (§10) — and then, having seen it, turns immediately to "work together" language that quietly re-centers the building project on a guided, ordered plurality.
+But the city is not constructed by encyclicals or AI labs or governance regimes.
 It descends because God has formed, over long centuries of patience, a faithful people who bear witness, practice justice, suffer well, and embody mercy until heaven and earth finally meet.

 This is the actual telos of the gospel.
 It is not a ticket out of the world.
-It is God’s gracious method of teaching humanity how to become human again — to do justice, to love mercy, to walk humbly, and to live peaceably under Messiah’s reign, which begins inside each person who consents to it and ripples outward into the world.
-The full messianic age is not legislated into existence.
+It is God's gracious method of teaching humanity how to become human again — to do justice, love mercy, walk humbly, and live peaceably under Messiah's reign, which begins inside each person who consents to it and ripples outward.
+The full messianic age is not legislated into existence, and it is not curated by a magisterium.
 It is grown.

-We are, by every honest reading of the signs, in the final battles of Gog and Magog — not because a particular war is about to break out, but because the long contest between the beast’s coercion and the Lamb’s testimony is reaching its sharpest point.
+By any honest reading of the signs, we are in the long, sharpening contest the Scriptures picture as Gog and Magog — not because a particular war is about to break out, but because the contest between the beast's coercion and the Lamb's testimony is reaching its most exposed point.
 The technologies of the age are simply the latest theatre.
 AI is neither salvation nor damnation.
 It is a mirror and a multiplier.
 It will magnify whatever character the people building and using it actually have.

 The Pastoral Conclusion

 No earthly god-king is coming to save you.
-Not the Pope, however well-intentioned his encyclical.
+Not the Pope, however well-intentioned his encyclical — and Magnifica Humanitas is, in its pastoral concern, often well-intentioned.
 Not the president, however much his supporters baptize him.
 Not the AI lab, however carefully aligned.
-Not the United Nations, not the Vatican, not Davos, not any global synod of the great and the good.
+Not the United Nations, not the Vatican, not Davos, not any global synod of the good and the great.

 What is coming — what is already here, growing quietly — is a people.
 Plural in tongue.
 Distributed in geography.
-Grafted into the cultivated olive tree.
+Grafted into the cultivated olive tree through the revelation of Jesus Christ and His cross.
 Walking the Acts 15 path.
 Refusing to bow.
 Building, with whatever tools the age provides, the kind of life that makes the descent of the heavenly city legible to the world.

 The Lamb is still in the middle of the throne.
 The testimony is still the weapon.
 The witnesses are still the strategy.
 The kingdom still comes down, not up.